Shalinee-ss/Netflix-Movie-Recommender-System/README.md

 Collaborative Filtering (CF): In CF systems, a user is given recommendations for items based on the average past ratings of all users.
 Content-based recommendation: In this approach, recommended items are similar in content to items the user has liked in the past or matched to attributes of the user.
 Hybrid approaches: This method combines both collaborative and content-based approaches.

+## Objectives of the project:
+        I. Collection of Data from various sources, performing data cleaning.
+        II.
+Performing EDA and data visualization to gather insights about the data.
+        III.
+Predicting Movie Recommendations based on Content-based, Collaborative and Hybrid approach using Python and Machine learning.
+        IV.
+Creating a GUI interface to show the recommendations using Stream Lit library.